Why you need to switch to Google Analytics 4

 User-defined segments receive a long-awaited upgrade.
 Now audiences can be created based on interactions and used across the Google Marketing Cloud.
 Google also delivers an AI-based out-of-the-box prediction model.

-Google Analytics 4 offers the possibility to analyze user behavior in detail, rather than just relying on a simple report.
-Furthermore, the creation of individual funnels has now been made easier and can be customized based on segments and interactions.
+Google Analytics 4 offers the possibility to analyse user behaviour in detail, rather than just relying on a simple report.
+Furthermore, the creation of individual funnels has now been made easier and can be customised based on segments and interactions.
 Here, too, Google wants to make it as easy as possible for us and already provides 11 ready-made best-practice templates.

 GA4 users will also be supported by AI out-of-the-box.
 Simple AI and prediction models as well as machine learning algorithms will provide more accurate analyses and data.
 Google supplements missing data in case of incompleteness via modeling approaches, e.g. purchase intent or churn.

 The possibility of also recording anonymised interactions in accordance with data protection regulations if there is no consent.
 This data is then provided to the AI.

 Have you already set up GA4 and are you running it in parallel with UA?
 Our recommendation is to switch to GA4 as soon as possible and latest by July 2022 or to choose a parallel setup in order to generate an entire year of data that can be compared later, because Universal Analytics will be completely sundowned as of July 2023.

 A switch to Google Analytics 4 must be made by then at the latest.

 An initial GA4 setup should definitely include the following measures: